 A residential development east off Weathercock Lane, one leg of it leads to a dirt track that connects to Mill Lane.
 The name comes from one Robert Burrowes, of Aspley Guise, who leased this area in 1662.

 A residential area to the west of Station Road, near the railway station.
-Jack Cable was a WW2 navy signals engineer, who worked with James Summerlim in turning government surplus transmitters into high frequency industrial generators, and started the Plysu plastics business.
+Jack Cable was a WW2 navy signals engineer, who worked with James Summerlim in turning surplus government transmitters into high frequency industrial generators, and thereby starting the Plysu plastics business.
 He retired in 1982.

 A modern development of housing just north of the Station, east off Newport Road.